saturn72/AnyService/README.md

 init step - Create new `webapi` project by using `dotnet new webapi --name AnyService.SampleApp` command.

 1. Add reference to `AnyService` nuget package (see [here](https://www.nuget.org/packages/anyservice/))
-2. Create your dependent model.
-This dependent model is used to perform all `CRUD` operations
+2. Create a model (entity) that you want to use as resource.
+This modelwould be used to perform all `CRUD` operations of the web service.
+It must implement `IDomainModelBase` to "glue" it to `AnyService`'s business logic.

 ```
-public class DependentModel : IDomainModelBase //this must be implemented for Repository operations
+public class DependentModel : IDomainModelBase //Your model must implement IDomainModelBase
 {
     public string Id { get; set; }
     public string Value { get; set; }